-- New Dataset Create a new recipient dataset. - Datasets Display a list of currently available recipient datasets. - Datasets & Lookup Tables Display the administrator's page for recipient datasets and lookup tables. - Lookup Tables Display the list of currently available lookup tables. - New Recipient Target Group Create a new target group using one of the following options: - Based on Hosted Recipient List Create a new target group that is based on a hosted recipient list. - Based on Classic LISTSERV List Create a new target group that is based on a classic LISTSERV list.
+- New Dataset Create a new recipient dataset. - Datasets Display a list of currently available recipient datasets. - Datasets & Lookup Tables Display the administrator's page for recipient datasets and lookup tables.

+- New Lookup Table Create a new lookup table. - Lookup Tables Display the list of currently available lookup tables. - New Recipient Target Group Create a new target group using one of the following options:

-- Based on Uploaded Text File Create a new target group that is based on an uploaded text file (CSV-file). - Based on Database Access by LISTSERV Maestro Create a new target group based on a database accessed by LISTSERV Maestro. - Based on Database Access by LISTSERV Create a new target group based on a database accessed by LISTSERV. - Target Groups Display the list of currently available target groups. - Bounce Processing Define the bounce processing strategy for the Recipient Warehouse.
+- Based on Dataset Create a new target group that is based on a recipient dataset. - Based on Hosted Recipient List Create a new target group that is based on a hosted recipient list. - Based on Hosted or Standard LISTSERV List Create a new target group that is based on a classic LISTSERV list. - Based on Uploaded Text File Create a new target group that is based on an uploaded text file (CSV-file). - Based on Database Access by LISTSERV Maestro Create a new target group based on a database accessed by LISTSERV Maestro. - Based on Database Access by LISTSERV Create a new target group based on a database accessed by LISTSERV. - Target Groups Display the list of currently available target groups. - Bounce Processing Define the bounce processing strategy for the Recipient Warehouse.